jimjunker1/old-website/README.md

+## This repo was archived in May 2022 to allow for a fresh restart of my webpage process.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/jimjunker1/jimjunker1.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.